lucvoorend/IceCubeTransformer/README.md

     ```

 *(Replace the `path/to/your/...` placeholders with the actual paths to your image files within the repository or hosted URLs.)*
+## 🙏 Acknowledgements

+* Part of the code related to [Specify the part of the code, e.g., 'the initial data loading'] was adapted from the work of [GitHub User 1 Name] ([Link to User 1 GitHub Profile]).
+* Inspiration for [Specify the aspect, e.g., 'the transformer architecture'] was drawn from [GitHub User 2 Name]'s repository ([Link to User 2 Repository or Profile]).
+* *Add any other acknowledgements here (supervisors, collaborators, funding sources, etc.).*

 ## 📜 Citation